bergos/thd-plv2/quirin.md

                 qos_profile_sensor_data)
 ```

-In our case in our code, we publish information to the wheels, which is `cmd_vel_pub`, to be able to move the robot and we subscribe to the laser sensor, and the Odometry data, to get the data we need to tell our robot how to move so that he does not drive into any walls.
-Each of these Nodes also has a Topic associated with them that handles the exchange of messages regarding this Node.
-Lastly, the two subcriber Nodes `scan_sub` and `odom_sub` each have a function associated to them that executes each time a message is received by the respective Node.
-The Node `scan_sub` has the function `scan_callback` associated to it, while the Node `odom_sub` has the function `odom_callback` associated to it.
+In our case in our code, we publish information to the robot, more specifically the wheels, which is the Publisher `cmd_vel_pub`, to be able to move the robot and we subscribe to the laser sensor, and the Odometry data, to get the data we need to tell our robot how to move so that he does not drive into any walls.
+We have one Node called Tb3 which is a Subscriber as well as a Publisher.
+It contains two Subscribers named `scan_sub` and `odom_sub` and a Publisher called `cmd_vel_pub`.
+Each of these Subscribers and Publishers also has a Topic associated with them that handles the exchange of messages regarding this Publisher or Subscriber.
+The two Subscribers `scan_sub` and `odom_sub` each have a function associated with them that executes each time a message is received by the respective Subscriber.
+These functions are being linked to the respective Subscriber through `create_subscription` as seen above.
+The Subscriber `scan_sub` has the function `scan_callback` associated with it, while the Subscriber `odom_sub` has the function `odom_callback` associated with it.

 ## Problems